 Welcome to China.

-There are some new situations about Internet freedom and human rights in China since we met in February.
-There is something I want to talk to you.
+There are some new situations about Internet freedom and human rights in China since we met in February last year, and I hope I could have a chance to talk to you about them.

-It would be better if you could chat with me face to face.
-I’d like to invite you to my home and have dinner together.
+It would be better if you could chat with me in person.
+I would like to invite you to my home and have dinner together.

 About Internet freedom: